UniBwM-IFS-AILab/AUSPEX/utils/manuals/hardware_setup.md

     ```
     buildvasa
     ```
-- Clone Menthon-WS
-- Create openvpn folder and add vpn configs
+- Edit openvpn configs in the ~/AUSPEX/utils/ovpn/ folder

-    ```
-    mkdir ~/openvpn
-    # add configs as x.client.ovpn
-    ```
-- Connect to USB Sim Card Network
-    - Set up USB-Modem
-        - Connect USB-Modem to a PC and connect to its Wi-Fi (password written on the USB-Stick)
+- Connect to Wi-Fi on RPI
-        - Type 192.168.0.1 into your browser and set up Wi-Fi name to hummingbirdX_network with a password
     - On RPI
         - first refresh your Wi-Fi list:
         ```